How To Finish Your Basement And Why It’s Worth The Investment

 Additionally, if your neighbors have a finished basement but yours is partially finished, it might be worth finishing the entire basement to stay competitive in your market.

-When you’re considering finishing your basement, cost is always a concern.
+When considering finishing your basement, basement remodel costs are always a concern.
 You want the quality of your remodel to be good enough that it adds value to your home while still being affordable enough to provide you with a decent return on your investment.

-The costs can vary greatly depending on the square footage of your basement, the extent of your project, the quality of your finishes and even the location of your home.
+The costs can vary greatly depending on the type of basement you want, the square footage of your basement, the extent of your project, the quality of your finishes and even the location of your home.

 On average, it will cost $30 – $50 per square foot to finish a basement.
 If you’re looking to finish a basement that’s 600 square feet, you can expect to pay around $18,000 – $30,000 to complete the entire remodeling project.

-How Long Does It Take To Finish A Basement Yourself?
+How Long Does It Take Finish A Basement Yourself?
+8 Simple Steps

-Depending on the scope of your DIY remodeling project, it could take anywhere from 1 to 2 months.
-Of course, this amount of time depends on the size of your basement, availability of materials and how much help you receive.
+Depending on the scope of your DIY remodeling project, it could take 1 – 2 months.
+Of course, this amount of time depends on the size of your basement, the availability of materials and how much help you receive.

-Be mindful that the timeline for a basement remodeling project can vary significantly depending on a number of factors.
+Be mindful that the timeline for a basement remodeling project can vary significantly depending on several factors.
 Follow the below steps from start to finish when planning to finish your basement.

 1. Create Your Floor Plan

-Before getting to work, you should first research finished basement ideas and layout options and decide how much you want to spend on the renovation.
-If you have each aspect of the basement remodeling project planned out, you will be able to cut your work time in half and prevent any mishaps from slowing you down along the way.
+Before getting to work, you should first research finished basement ideas and layout options, and decide how much you want to spend on the renovation.
+If you have each aspect of the basement remodeling project planned out, you can cut your work time in half and prevent mishaps from slowing you down.

 2. Prep The Area

 After your permit has been obtained, the next step is to make sure that your basement is ready to be finished.
-The key to prepping your basement area for a remodel is controlling the moisture.
+Controlling the moisture is the key to prepping your basement area for a remodel.
 It’s critical that you waterproof your concrete floor in preparation for laying down the floor joists and subfloor.
 Another way you can cut down on moisture and keep your basement waterproof is by investing in a dehumidifier.
 As you start to prep your basement for remodeling, expect to spend around three to five days on this part of the process.

 3. Purchase Building Materials

-Now that your basement area is prepped, you can start purchasing building materials.
-As you start thinking about what materials you will need, consider gathering these most commonly used items for different aspects of the basement:
+Once your basement area is prepped, you can start purchasing building materials.
+As you start thinking about what materials you will need, consider gathering these most used items for different aspects of the basement: